In memory of Joseph G. (Joe) Leonard (1935-2013) who was the first secretary and webmaster of the 900 Miler Club.

-We are continuing his original design for the 900 Miler Club website.
+We are continuing his original design for the 900 Miler Club website in his honor.

 900 Miler Song